CastAMCF/MiniTweaksToolbox/README.md

 ## Overview
 CMS2018 Mod
 ## Features
-Features in this section are always enable, if you don't want or don't like any feature in this section you have to change the code :| (if some people complain about a feature that shouldn't be always enable, that feature can be migrated to the **Menu** section)
+Features in this section are always enable, if you don't want or don't like any feature in this section you have to change the code :| (features can be migrated to other section)

 ***<details><summary>Sell Groups Parts Per Conditon</summary>***